Stamp duty is one of the heaviest one-off payments you will make towards the purchase of a property - usually second only to the deposit itself.

 As part of the new Barrier Free Model introduced by the Government as part of tax reforms, an application needs to be submitted to Canberra Access no later than 14 days after settlement.

 Once the buyer receives a Notice of Assessment back, they then have 14 days to pay the instructed stamp duty costs.
-A lot of changes have occurred since 2017 to rates and procedures, so it’s advised to utilise the ACT revenue office’s online calculator to determine an approximate stamp duty rate.
+A lot of changes have occurred since 2017 - and later 2019 - to rates and procedures, so it’s advised to use the ACT revenue office’s online calculator to determine an approximate stamp duty rate.